-If you don’t have much software development experience, and you’ll be looking for a job soon, you want to do everything you can to make yourself an attractive candidate for the positions that you’re interested in.
+If you don’t have much web development experience, and you’ll be looking for a job soon, you want to do everything you can to make yourself an attractive candidate for the positions that you’re interested in.
 That means polishing up the resume.

 Want your resume to shine?
 Think about adding a “side project” to it.

 A side project can be any software that demonstrates your skill.
 It doesn’t have to be super complicated, like the next Facebook or whatever.
 It’s just there to give hiring managers help in evaluating what you can do.